Generic Name: vandetanib (van-DET-a-nib) (Oral route)

 - Lung disease (eg, interstitial lung disease, pneumonitis)—Use with caution.
 May make these conditions worse.

-- Congenital long QT syndrome (heart disorder), or history of or
+- Heart rhythm problems (eg, bradyarrhythmia, congenital long QT syndrome, Torsades de pointes), or history of or

 - Hypocalcemia (low calcium in the blood) or